| The Inside

 in their fields, so we are not concerned."
 (Statement made

-by Nuclear Control Division of Chubu Electric)
+by Nuclear Control Division of Chubu Electric) However, Dr. Mogi refused

-You insist that Hamaoka
+this as follows: You insist that Hamaoka

 can resist the Great Tokai Earthquake, but the seismology